 My positive turning point was when I finally left the job I had in Sydney and travelled to Asia for 3 months at the beginning of 2018 with two of my close friends.
 On that trip, I learnt so much about myself and the world around me.
 I embraced everything and met some amazing people from all over the world.
 I decided that 2017 was a bad year but I was not going to give in to those feelings and just feel bad for myself.
 I have always been a determined person, so that helped with everything I wanted to achieve for the future.

 Here are some things that I do now to help stay positive and happy in life x

 God has got you!

-I always struggle with this because I feel so lonely and it doesn’t feel like God is there but then there has been those little moments of realisation or when I read my bible/pray when I feel comforted from him and remember that he IS always with me.
+I always struggle with this because I feel so lonely and it doesn’t feel like God is there but then there have been those little moments of realisation or when I read my bible/pray when I feel comfort from him and remember that he IS always with me.

 Take time out of your busy life for y o u r s e l f

 Recently I have decided that when I take a nice long bath it is for me and to help me relax.
 I also love reading books and just sitting in the sunshine which makes me so happy.
 Life can get hectic when you are working, visiting friends and family, basically trying to please everyone else.
 So make sure you do something you love doing and makes you generally relaxed and happy!

 Exercise and eat well